During the candidate phase, the school takes actions necessary to fulfill the International Bacclaureate® (IB) requirements for authorization.

 - the programme coordinator and other staff must attend specified IB-recognized professional development activities

-- the school may publicize its status as a candidate school, using language provided by the IB in the following document: Required text for candidate schools to use in marketing materials [PDF,143KB]
+- the school may publicize its status as a candidate school, using language provided by the IB on the Rules for use of IB Intellectual Property web page

 - the school receives the support of the IB, its relevant IB regional office, and an assigned consultant from the IB educator network (IBEN), who has been fully trained according to global IB policies.